 But Qatar's football rapid development did not stop there.
 By 1984 they had qualified for their first Olympic Games, drawing 2-2 with France in their opening game of the Los Angeles competition before bowing out in the group stages.

-Three years later, Qatar once again hosted the best players in the world, for the 1995 FIFA Under-20 World Cup™ in Doha where Argentina and Brazil battled it out in the final for 65,000 spectators.
+Later the same year, formidable striker Mubarak Mustafa spurred Qatar on to their first triumph in the Gulf Cup, hosted in Doha and celebrated with much passion by the country's football fans.Three years later, Qatar once again hosted the best players in the world, for the 1995 FIFA Under-20 World Cup™ in Doha where Argentina and Brazil battled it out in the final for 65,000 spectators.
 Argentina prevailed, and Qatar was ready to host more of the world's best athletes.

-And with a promising young generation of Qatari football players from Aspire Academy winning Asia's Under-19 title in 2014, the promise of more success drives the nation's players and supporters ever forward on the road to 2022.
+But it was on 10 December 2010 that the path of the nation’s sporting history changed forever, as Qatar was confirmed as the host of the 2022 FIFA World Cup™.And with a promising young generation of Qatari football players from Aspire Academy winning Asia's Under-19 title in 2014, the prospect of more success drives the nation's players and supporters ever forward on the road to 2022.